KangaOnGit/Ontological-Reasoning-in-Medical-Knowledge-Retrieval/README.md

 The system combines LLM-based medical entity extraction, assertion detection, ontology retrieval, and multi-stage ranking to transform noisy clinical narratives into standardized medical concepts.

-This project was developed for Viettel AI Race - Track 2: Medical Ontology for Medical Retrieval.
+This project was developed for Viettel AI Race - Track 2: Medical Ontological Reasoning in Knowledge Retrieval

+The implementation emphasizes modularity and reproducibility, enabling each stage of the pipeline to be developed, evaluated, and replaced independently.

 ## Highlights